-FSANZ received an Application (A463) from Swift and Company Ltd seeking approval of copper citrate as a processing aid in the production of wine under Standard P42-Wine, Sparkling Wine and Fortified Wine of the Australian Food Standards Code and Standard 1.3.3-Processing Aids of the Australia New Zealand Food Standards Code.
+FSANZ received an Application (A463) from Swift and Company Ltd seeking approval of copper citrate as a processing aid in the production of wine under Standard P4-Wine, Sparkling Wine and Fortified Wine of the Australian Food Standards Code and Standard 1.3.3-Processing Aids of the Code.
+The use of copper citrate is considered technically superior to the use of copper sulphate, which is currently used to eliminate hydrogen sulphide odours in wine.